Alipsa/rideutils/README.md

 ![promptYearMonth](https://raw.githubusercontent.com/perNyfelt/rideutils/master/doc/promptYearMonth.png "promptYearMonth")

 ## Version history

+### Ver 1.6
+- Add variable name for View if no title was supplied.

 ### Ver 1.5
 - Override `readline` from base R to work in a GUI context